Everest Base Camp, Nepal

 - Three nights in a 3.5 Star hotel in Kathmandu (double occupancy; breakfast included).

 - Pasang Lhamu gaonpalika and Sagarmāthā National Park fees

 - Breakfasts in Kathmandu hotel, all meals on trek, hot drinks, teahouse lodging accommodations during trek (double occupancy), guide and porters, and hot water on trek.

 - International airline tickets

-- Excluded on trek: beer and alcoholic beverages, laundry service, showers (are available in lodges for extra fees), mineral water
+- Beer and alcoholic beverages, laundry service, showers (are available in lodges for extra fees), mineral water

 - Tips for guide and porters at end of trek

 - Single Supplement of US$ 250 (if you want your own room)

 - Emergency medical evacuation and repatriation insurance (recommended)